System Design Space

 • POST /api/shorten — creating a short link

-• GET /:shortUrl - redirect to long URL
+• GET /:shortUrl — redirect to the original URL

 Hashing Options